 How to Get Around Larnaca

-That being said, attractions like the Kamares Aqueduct and Hala Sultan Tekke are both well beyond the city center.
-You therefore have two options if you want to visit these outer places during your visit.
-One is to rent a car for your visit, making sightseeing and getting around Cyprus in general much easier.
-Otherwise you can rely on the local bus network, with a single ticket costing €1.50.
+That being said, two main attractions – Kamares Aqueduct and Hala Sultan Tekke – are well beyond the city center.
+You have two options if you want to visit these outer places during your visit.
+One is to rent a car for your visit, which will make sightseeing and getting around Cyprus in general much easier.
+Otherwise, you can rely on the local bus network, with a single ticket costing €1.50 (about $1.60).

-If you’re arriving by air you’ll want to know how to get from Larnaca International Airport into the city.
-You can either collect a rental car at the airport or take one of the various bus lines that operate between the airport and Larnaca Central Bus Station.
-The trip costs €1.50.
+If you’re arriving by air, you’ll want to know how to get into the city from Larnaca International Airport.
+You can either collect a rental car at the airport or take one of the various bus lines that run between the airport and Larnaca’s central bus station.